jay-teaching/group-project-rust/README.md

 # Telco Churn Predictions (Group Rust)

-This repository contains code to build and deploy a machine learning model that predicts customer churn for a telecommunications company using the Marimo framework.
-The model is trained on the well known IBM Telco Customer Churn dataset.

 ## Authors
 - Alessandra Marchetti
 - Annamária-Réka Vass
 - Tsung-Han Tsai
 - Antonios Skoufis

+## Project Summary

+This project aims to build, evaluate and deploy a machine learning based churn-prediction model to help the company predict the customer churn and take measures in retaining the clients.

+## The System Architecture

+- **Machine Learning Model**

+    - A **simple logistics regression model** trained on historical customer data.
+    - Taking **6 parameters** inputs to perform churn probability calculation.

+- **Frontend (User Interface)**:

+    - Using **Marimo Notebook** to build a reactive, interactive UI
+    - Providing a user-friendly dashboard for stakeholders to input customer features.
+    - Deployed in 2 approaches (**Azure Container Apps** and **Azure Virtual Machine**)

+- **Backend API**

+    - Built by **Azure Functions** to act as the bridge between the UI and the ML model.
+    - Handling HTTP requests, performs input validation, and triggers the ML model.

-## The Model
+## Machine Learning Model

-The model is a simple logistic regression model built using `scikit-learn`.
+The model utilized `scikit-learn` to build a simple logistic regression model.

 The model uses the following features:
 - `tenure`: Number of months the customer has stayed with the company.